PolarisMusic/Polaris/Polaris Planning/01-smart-contract-md.md

         double      carry;          // Fractional emission accumulator
         uint64_t    round;          // Current round
-        name        fractally_oracle; // Who can update Respect
+        name        fractally_oracle; // Who can update Respect uint64_t    featured        // Which node has been randomly selected to be the starting node for the visualization

         EOSLIB_SERIALIZE(global_state, (x)(carry)(round)(fractally_oracle))
     };